Azure/AzureStackHCI-EvalGuide/universal/4_AzSHCICluster.md

 ![Add servers in the Create Cluster wizard](/media/add_nodes.png)

 4. On the **Join a domain** page, details should already be in place, as we joined domain previously, so click **Next**
-5.

 ![Joined the domain in the Create Cluster wizard](/media/wac_domain_joined.png)

-6. On the **Install features** page, Windows Admin Center will query the nodes for currently installed features, and will request you install required features.
+1. On the **Install features** page, Windows Admin Center will query the nodes for currently installed features, and will request you install required features.
 Click **Install features**.
 This will take a few moments - once complete, click **Next**

 ![Installing required features in the Create Cluster wizard](/media/wac_installed_features.png)

 7. On the **Install updates** page, Windows Admin Center will query the nodes for available updates, and will request you install any that are required.
-Click **Install updates**.
+Optionally, click **Install updates**.
 This will take a few moments - once complete, click **Next**
-8. On the **Solution updates** page, install any appropriate extensions (only for the physical path in this evaluation guide) and then click **Next**
+8. On the **Solution updates** page, install any appropriate extensions, and then click **Next**
-9. On the **Restart servers** page, click **Restart servers**
+9. On the **Restart servers** page, if required, click **Restart servers**

 ![Restart nodes in the Create Cluster wizard](/media/wac_restart.png)